top of page

 AI Tools and Research Methods for Social and Behavioral Science Symposium

-Join the Northeastern University summit on the use of AI technologies in research and scholarship.
-This event will feature a keynote talk by Chris Bail and lightning talks on novel uses for artificial intelligence in social science research.
-Lunch will be served.
+The Institute for Information, the Internet and Democracy hosted a summet on the use of AI technologies in research and scholarship.
+This event included a keynote talk by Chris Bail and lightning talks on novel uses for artificial intelligence in social science research.
+Recordings from both the keynote and lightning talks can be found here.

 -